CptnCat/cat_lockpick/README.md

 - Option to keep or remove the item after use
 - Customizable export for any minigame

-# 👀 Usage
-I searched the FiveM forum and noticed there were only lockpick minigames, but no complete lockpick scripts.
-So, I decided to release this lockpick script.

 # 📹 Preview
 Click [HERE](https://streamable.com/94ev0w) to watch the preview.